 HOST SYSTEM REQUIREMENTS

-IBM compatible PC with an Intel Pentium or above running Windows 9x, Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7 and Windows 8.
+IBM compatible PC with an Intel Pentium or above running Windows 9x, Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.